CRESTMOOR SWIM TEAM

 What is the role of the Primary Sponsor for applicants to Crestmoor Community Association?

-The primary sponsor is responsible for gathering all application materials, ensuring the documents are accurate, and filling out the online application found on the Crestmoor Website.
-Primary sponsors will also attend the New Member Gathering and assist the new Member with orientation to CCA.
+The primary sponsor is responsible for gathering all application materials, ensuring the documents are accurate and truthful and filling out the online application found on the Crestmoor Website.
+Primary sponsors will also help host the New Member Gathering and assist the new Member with orientation to CCA.

 How long is the waiting list?